alejandroaisam/alejandroaisam.github.io/_publications/publications.md

 ### Working Papers

-- Aísa, A., González, B., Scholz, S. & Weidmann, N.B. *Tracking the Evolution of Violent Tactics in Protest with Images*
+- Aísa, A., González, B., Scholz, S. & Weidmann, N.B. *Detecting Violent Behaviour in Protest Events: An Images-to-Data Approach*

+- Aísa, A. *Who is Causing Trouble?
+The Effect of Age and Gender on Protest Violence*